Decision support system: Applications

 A specific example concerns the Canadian National Railway system, which tests its equipment on a regular basis using a decision support system.
 A problem faced by any railroad is worn-out or defective rails, which can result in hundreds of derailments per year.
 Under a DSS, the Canadian National Railway system managed to decrease the incidence of derailments at the same time other companies were experiencing an increase.

 DSS has been used for risk assessment to interpret monitoring data from large engineering structures such as dams, towers, cathedrals, or masonry buildings.
 For instance, Mistral is an expert system to monitor dam safety, developed in the 1990s by Ismes (Italy).
 It gets data from an automatic monitoring system and performs a diagnosis of the state of the dam.
 Its first copy, installed in 1992 on the Ridracoli Dam (Italy), is still operational 24/7/365.
 It has been installed on several dams in Italy and abroad (e.g., Itaipu Dam in Brazil), and on monuments under the name of Kaleidos.
 Mistral is a registered trade mark of CESI.
 GIS has been successfully used since the '90s in conjunction with DSS, to show on a map real-time risk evaluations based on monitoring data gathered in the area of the Val Pola disaster (Italy).

 One of an open source projects is Bank Branch Performance DSS which is a decision support system that evaluates the performance of bank branches.
 It uses a stacking-based predictive model to analyze operational, financial, and digital data from multiple branches.
 The system combines 30 key performance indicators to generate evidence-based assessments, with output scores ranging from 1 to 4, where higher scores indicate stronger branch performance.

+Decision support systems are increasingly used in the evaluation of software projects, where they analyze structured and unstructured data.
+In such cases, these systems may include automated assessment models that generate performance assessments and recommendations based on specific criteria.
+Automated assessment of software projects refers to a set of methods and systems designed to objectively and reproducibly measure the quality of a software project based on its digital artifacts — primarily the source code — without requiring direct human intervention at every stage of the process.